 Risks and Uncertainties: A substantial portion of the Organization's assets consist of beneficial interest in assets held by the community foundation, which is supported by investment securities held by the respective community foundation.
-These investment securities are exposed to various risks such as interest rate, market, and credit risks.
-Due to the level of risk associated with investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and those changes could materially affect the beneficial interest in assets held in community foundation reported in the statements of financial position, and the realized and unrealized losses in the statements of activities.
+These investment securities held by the Organization and community foundation are exposed to various risks such as interest rate, market, and credit risks.
+Due to the level of risk associated with investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and those changes could materially affect the value of both of these assets reported in the statements of financial position, and the realized and unrealized losses in the statements of activities.